k2view-academy/K2View-Academy/articles/TDM/tdm_gui/TDM_Task_Execution_Flows_APIs/14_task_entities_reservation_validation.md

 ### API Output

-The API returns the list of entities that are reserved on the environment by another user and therefore cannot be reserved by the user.
+The API returns the list of entities that are reserved in the environment by another user and therefore cannot be reserved by the user.

 ### API Output Example